awsdocs/amazon-ec2-user-guide/doc_source/install-updates.md

 It is important to keep software up to date\.
 Many packages in a Linux distribution are updated frequently to fix bugs, add features, and protect against security exploits\.
 When you first launch and connect to an Amazon Linux instance, you might see a message asking you to update software packages for security purposes\.
 This section shows how to update an entire system, or just a single package\.

+For information about changes and updates to Amazon Linux 2, see [Amazon Linux 2 release notes](https://docs.aws.amazon.com/AL2/latest/relnotes/relnotes-al2.html)\.

 **Important**
 This information applies to Amazon Linux\.
 For information about other distributions, see their specific documentation\.